 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.
+Here’s our full advertising policy: How we make money.

 The Virgin Atlantic Flying Club might not be the first program you think of when it comes to getting outsized value for your credit card rewards.
 One of the biggest issues with the program is the high taxes and fees you’ll pay for award flights to and through the U.K. on Virgin Atlantic planes.
 However, Virgin Atlantic miles can be an excellent option for booking flights with its partner airlines and I’ll show you five great opportunities for flights within the U.S. and overseas.

-Virgin Atlantic miles are easy to collect because they also transfer from many points programs associated with top travel credit cards like:
+Virgin Atlantic miles are easy to collect, because they also transfer from many points programs associated with top travel credit cards like:

 Many Virgin Atlantic partner awards (but not all) need to be booked over the phone (call 800-365-9500).
 When you need to call to book, you’ll find that it’s easier to search for the partner award seats first (using another airline’s website) rather than having the phone agent search for you.
 For Star Alliance flights (ANA and Air New Zealand), the United Airlines website is a great place to search.

 Japan is my new favorite place in the world.
 I’m convinced I could spend the rest of my life there and never run out of interesting things to eat, see, and do.
 It’s also the cleanest and safest place I’ve ever been.
 To top it all off, Japan has some of the best airlines in the world.

 Here’s Virgin Atlantic’s partner award chart for round-trip flights with ANA:

 |Route||Coach||Business class||First class|